19 persons arrested on charges of sedition at Azamgarh

 The ones arrested are among the 35 persons named in the FIR, the police said.
 The arrests were carried out during a protest against the citizenship law.

-The police while countering the allegations said that there was no lathi charge.
+The police while countering the allegations said that there was no lathi-charge.
 The rioters starting pelting stones at the police.
 It was only then that tear gas shells were used.
-The women were injured in the stone pelting by the rioters, the police also said.
+The women were injured in the stone-pelting by the rioters, the police also said.

 Bidar school faces sedition charge for 'portraying PM Modi in poor light'